-One year ago, the World Health Organization released critically important guidelines to limit the rampant overuse of antibiotics in animal agriculture.
+The World Health Organization released critically important guidelines to limit the rampant overuse of antibiotics in animal agriculture almost two years ago.
 These common-sense recommendations were the result of years of expert study and analysis, and designed to protect us against the rapidly-rising and highly dangerous threat of antibiotic resistance.

-Recently, the USDA issued their alternative plan.
+In repsonse, the USDA issued an alternative plan.
 The bottom line?
 That factory farming profits are more important than human health—and the welfare of billions of animals.

 Tell the USDA that this flagrant disregard for our safety is unacceptable by signing your name now.

 An astounding 80% of medically-important antibiotics are fed to animals in our food system.
 These animals are often packed by the thousands into extremely cramped quarters, in unsanitary conditions with inadequate ventilation.
 Because of these hazardous environments, factory farms are reliant on the excessive—often irresponsible—use of antibiotics to prevent widespread disease.